What is an Interpretation?

 What Interpretations Provide

-• Customer Journey – Actionable stages of the customer experience
+• Customer Journey – Actionable stages of the customer experience based on feedback patterns

 When Interpretations Are Used